resir014/ajaib-frontend-test/README.md

 We use Zustand to track the state of our app's filter settings.

+### Debounced search

+The `useUsersFilterable` hook contains a debounce function (using `lodash/debounce`) to delay updating of the URL until the user has stopped typing.

 ### Directory structure

 - `components/` - UI/layout components that are used globally throughout project.